The Soshi-do Hall In Nakayama Hokekyo-ji

 road to it since they are covered with millions of cherry blossoms in Spring.

-The Map to Soshido Hall In Nakayama Hokekyoji
+The Location and Access to Soshido Hall In Nakayama Hokekyoji

 Soshido Hall In Nakayama Hokekyoji Temple